Young Mom Dies From Rare Hantavirus, Her Mother Shares Story To Spread Awareness

 It was back in January when the 27-year-old first experienced stomach cramps.
 The stomach cramps became so serious that her husband took her to the hospital.
 At the time, the doctors believed the young mother had a blockage.
 She was sent home with laxatives but returned to the ER when they didn’t help.

 She stayed at the hospital for observation, but her doctors were not sure what to make of her symptoms.
 After several days of observation, they released her and sent her home.
-Kiley’s husband, Kevin, called Julie for help as he struggled to care for his sick wife as well as their two-year-old daughter.
+Kiley’s husband, Kevin, called Julie for help as he struggled to care for his sick wife as well as their 2-year-old daughter.

 When Barron arrived, she noted she became overwhelmed by the appearance of her daughter.
-She knew something wasn’t right and she started calling doctors to get answer.
+She knew something wasn’t right and she started calling doctors to get answers.
 Before Julie was able to figure anything out, her daughter was rushed back to the hospital and placed on a ventilator.
-After running tons of tests, Kiley was diagnosed with hantavirus.
+After running a battery of tests, Kiley was diagnosed with hantavirus.
 This diagnosis came weeks after she started showing signs of the infection.

-Her family told TODAY and doctors they had no idea how the young mother came into contact with the infection.
+Her family told TODAY that doctors had no idea how the young mother came into contact with the infection.

 In early January, Kiley Lane went to the hospital for what she thought was the flu.
 She is now in the ICU with a #Hantavirus infection, which is spread primarily by rodents.
 Join her fight by donating to her @YouCaring page. https://t.co/OCgc2gddrG